 The Kugel federal court cases were consolidated into an MDL in Rhode Island.
 A bellwether case, Thorpe v C.R.
 Bard Inc, was selected for trial.
 The victim in Thorpe suffered some of the most severe injuries associated with the defective Kugel implant.
 When the ring on the mesh broke off inside him it punctured and obstructed his bowel and he had to undergo 5 surgeries to repair it.
 In August 2010, a federal jury in Rhode Island awarded Mr. Thorpe $1.5 million in damages.

 Based on the outcome in Thorpe, C.R.
 Bard eventually agreed to a global settlement of all the pending Kugel cases in the class action lawsuit.
 C.R.
 Bard agreed to pay 184 million to settle over 2,000 pending Kugel lawsuits.
 Although this equated to only $70,000 per case, it does not mean that each mesh victim got $70,000.
 The 2,600 Kugel cases were divided into different tiers based mainly on how severe the injuries were and how strong their case was.
 Tier 1 plaintiffs with the most severe level of injuries probably got over $1 million.
 Plaintiffs in tier 2 with less severe injuries likely got $500,000-$900,000.
 Tier 3 plaintiffs probably received less than $100,000.
 Finally, claimants in the lowest tiers probably received some nominal amount or nothing at all.

 - Vaginal Mesh Settlements

 The current round of hernia mesh lawsuits share some similarities to the mass tort litigation involving defective transvaginal mesh devices.
 The vaginal mesh litigation involves many different devices and manufacturers and many cases are still pending.
-However, in 2014 device manufacturer Endo International agreed to pay out nearly $900 million in a global settlement agreement for 20,000 vaginal mesh lawsuits.
+However, device manufacturer Endo International agreed to pay out nearly $900 million in a global settlement agreement for 20,000 vaginal mesh lawsuits.
 This equates to roughly an average settlement $45,000 per individual case.
 Again, this does not mean that each vaginal mesh plaintiff received $45,00 for their claim.
 Why?
 The best cases got a lot more and the worst cases got a lot less.
 As with any mass tort, the vaginal mesh claims were divided into separate tiers based on the severity of injury and strength of the case.